Joe Dassin: Tributes

-In 2020, many established artists paid tribute to Dassin songs in a covers / tribute album À toi, Joe Dassin.
+In 2020, many established artists paid tribute to Dassin songs on a tribute album, À toi, Joe Dassin.
 The album peaked at No. 44 in the French SNEP Albums chart.
 It also charted in Belgium peaking at No. 26 in the country's Ultratop albums francophone chart and also peaking at No. 4 in the Swiss Hitparade (Albums Chart).

-Artists interpreting Joe Dassin songs on the album included Ycare, Axelle Red, Les Frangines, Trois Cafés Gourmands, Patrick Fiori, Kids United Nouvelle Génération, Madame Monsieur, and Camélia Jordana.
+Artists appearing on the album included Ycare, Axelle Red, Les Frangines, Trois Cafés Gourmands, Patrick Fiori, Kids United Nouvelle Génération, Madame Monsieur, and Camélia Jordana.